-Overlooking the river Thames and a short walk from NMM and the Queen's House, the Cutty Sark is a Victorian sailing ship and was the fastest of its time.
-Secondary Schools can book independent tours of the ship.
+Overlooking the river Thames and a short walk from NMM and the Queen's House, the Cutty Sark is a sailing ship that demonstrates a feat of Victorian engineering, being one of the fastest ships of its time.
+Secondary Schools can book independent tours of the ship, a highlights tour led by one of our Visitor Experience Assistants, or a character actor to explore a specific part of Cutty Sark's history.
+To book, please contact cslearning@rmg.co.uk.